 Psychological testing is performed by a licensed psychologist or a supervised professional.
 Psychologists are the only profession in Ontario that are expertly trained to perform and interpret psychological tests.

-A report will be produced and presented to the client or parents where a child has been tested.
-The assessment is never focused on a single test score or number.
-Every person has a range of competencies that can be evaluated through a number of methods.
+- A comprehensive report is produced after al the testing and data has been reviewed.
 The report documents the competencies as well as the limitations of the person in an objective but helpful manner to present not only note weaknesses found in testing, but also the individual’s strengths.